SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page carousal feature</summary>

-Users can have access to images of restaurants which are featured from google since we are using google places api to retrieve restaurant information.The carousal only shows the next image when user clicks the next button.
+Users can have access to images of restaurants which are featured from google since we are using google places API to retrieve restaurant information.The carousal only shows the next image when user clicks the next button.

 ![Carousal feature](/documentation/features/restaurants-page/restaurants-carousal-feature.gif)